It’s been five years since Avery Truitt and Prince Colin of Brighton Kingdom fell in love. But he broke her heart with no explanation.

 Thank you to TNZFiction’s Fiction Guild for my complimentary copy of A Royal Christmas Wedding.
 No review was required.

-Have you read The Wedding Shop?
+Have you read A Royal Christmas Wedding?
 Do you plan to read it?
 Let me know your thoughts.

 Publisher: Zondervan (a division of HarperCollins Christian)